ID1010TERROR/Logic-Study/Logic.md

 > Carbs are delicious or cocaine is a hell of a drug.

 The above statement is true regardless of what Q is because P is True and we are using the OR operator.

-##Disjunctive Inference
-Disjunctive Inference (AKA The Process of Elimination) is another rule pertaining to the OR operator, which states that in a disjunction, if one of the disjuncts is false, then the other has to be true.

-1. P v Q
-2. ~Q
-3. ∴ P

-> Either your an asshole or you're just hungry.

-> You're not hungry

-> Therefore you're just an asshole